adamhrv/vframeio/content/docs/detectors/9n235/index.md

 ## Introduction

 In spring of 2022 the VFRAME team partnered with Tech 4 Tracing on-site at an explosive ordinance training center in Europe with the goal of capturing photogrammetry scans of free-from-explosive (FFE) submunitions, including the 9N210 submunition (pictured above).
 Several hundred high-resolution photos were used to reconstruct a millimeter-accurate 3D model of the submunition's geometry.
-With the high-fidelity 3D model as a reference, thousands of procedurally randomized photorealistic synthetic training images were generated, annotated, then used to train an convolutional neural network object detection algorithm.
+With the high-fidelity 3D model as a reference, thousands of procedurally randomized photorealistic synthetic training images were generated, annotated, then used to train a convolutional neural network object detection algorithm.

 **The current 9N235/9N210 object detector model yields a 0.98 F1 score** on a custom benchmark dataset with challenging examples including partially occluded, partially exploded, damaged, dirt-covered munitions in various weather conditions from various camera angles and lenses.
 The new model (version 1C) was released on February 1, 2023, is available for download with a MIT license at [github.com/vframeio/vframe](https://github.com/vframeio/vframe), and improves the overall performance of the previous model (version 1B) released in July last year.